seligj95/app-service-python-mcp-inventory/README.md

 - Available sizes (XS, S, M, L, XL, etc.)
 - Stock quantities for each size

+Once you update and save the `inventory_data.py`, delete the existing `inventory.db`.
+When you start the app, it will recreate the file with the latest inventory data.

 ## License

 This project is licensed under the MIT License.